frie321984/secure-oauth2-oidc-workshop/lab1/README.md

 Usually this configuration would be sufficient to configure a resource server (by auto-configuring all settings using spring boot).
 As there is already a security configuration for basic authentication in place (_com.example.library.server.config.WebSecurityConfiguration_), this disables the spring boot auto configuration.
-Starting with Spring Boot 2 you always have to configure Spring Security yourself as soon as you introduce a class which extends _WebSecurityConfigurerAdapter_.
+Starting with Spring Security 5.7, the recommended way to achieve this is a _SecurityFilterChain_.

 So we have to change the existing security configuration to enable token based authentication instead of basic authentication.
 We also want to make sure, our resource server is working with stateless token authentication, so we have to configure stateless